Shuhua-Group/SVanalysis_STARProtocols/README.md

 # SVanalysis_STARProtocols
-A protocol for applying low-coverage whole-genome sequencing data in structure variation studies.
+A protocol for applying low-coverage whole-genome sequencing data in structural variation studies

 For complete details on the use and execution of this protocol, please refer to Liu et al. (2023)[1]